adlung/adlung/README.md

 - 👋 Hi, I’m @adlung
 - 👀 I’m interested in AWS/Terraform/
-- 🌱 I’m currently learning IAC
+- 🌱 I’m currently learning IAC/IOT
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me [https://www.linkedin.com/in/cassio-adlung-476214a4/](https://www.linkedin.com/in/cassio-adlung-476214a4/)

 <!---